Original Collages

 digital

-A single duck glides across a star-filled lake, barely rippling the cosmos.
-This piece is a nod to that calm, grounded feeling of going it alone.
-Free from everyone else’s schedules, open to any curiosity that might spark.
-Any path.
-Any lunch, at any time.
+A single duck glides across a star-filled lake, slightly rippling the cosmos.
+This was created as a nod to that calm and grounded feeling of going it alone.

-Tuning in to the rhythm of a place and letting it carry you.
-Love a good solo trip.
+Figuring out the rhythm of a place and letting it carry you.
+I just love a good solo trip.

 Solo Travel II (2026)